SograMemon/CS-PrepGuide/README.md

 - Sign-up/Sign-in:
   User credentials to access the application, new user can register
-- Fingure print Sign-in
+- Finger print Sign-in
-  User can use fingure print to Sign-in
+  User can use finger print to Sign-in
 - Social Media Sign-in
   User can use facebook or google account to Sign-in.
 User does not need to Sign-up for this app in this case.
 - Filters Page
   To filter areas in Computer Science, Companies and their Job Positions available.
-Jobs can be filltered based on the number of required job skills that the user has as well as by office locations that are closest to the user
+Jobs can be filtered based on the number of required job skills that the user has as well as by office locations that are closest to the user
 - Guides Page
   User can choose a guide where there is a post, links and comments section.
 - Logout